AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 UPDATE Employees SET salary = ( SELECT AVG(salary) FROM Employees )
 WHERE salary < ( SELECT AVG(salary) FROM Employees );

+-- DELETE All employees whose department is either 'Administration' or 'Marketing' DELETE FROM Employees WHERE Department_ID IN(
+	SELECT Department_ID FROM Departments WHERE DepartmentName IN( 'Administration','Marketing'));
 ```
+**Correlated subquery**